Appointment

 Timebook also has the Shared Availability feature, designed for single-use bookings via a link others can use to schedule a Meeting with you.
 For more information, see Shared Availability

 Creating an Appointment is quick and straightforward.
 You’ll define your weekly availability, decide whether to include an optional end date, and generate a unique link.
-Once shared, others can schedule multiple with you based on the availability you’ve set—first come, first served.
+Once shared, others can schedule multiple Meetings with you based on the availability you’ve set—first come, first served.

 Creating Appointment slots